nickvaras/rosbridge-websocket-examples/README.md

 # rosbridge-python-websocket-example
-A bare-bones example to send a command to a robot using rosbridge over websockets, tested on Python 2.7
+A set of bare-bones example mini-driver to control a mobile robot using rosbridge over websockets, tested on Python 2.7

 Rosbridge enables virtually any device to interact with a ROS system.
-This example focuses in a ROS robot with enabled websockets rosbridge, such as Vector by Waypoint Robotics (http://waypointrobotics.com).
+This example on a particular ROS robot with enabled websockets rosbridge, Vector by Waypoint Robotics (http://waypointrobotics.com).

-This example has been deliberately simplified to the bare-minimum code needed to send a command to a robot to go to a set of coordinates on a map, and optionally, by setting the transform values between frames, a target to a robot can be expressed in a preexisting coordinate frame (this example intends to show how any non-ROS device can interact with a ROS system, hence the superb tf ROS module is not used)
+See driver_use_example.py for how-to use the driver

+``python driver_use_example.py``

 Other than Python, it only requires the ws4py websocket library to be installed: pip install ws4py' or see: https://ws4py.readthedocs.io/en/latest/sources/install/